Anilpurrum2011/Leucine-Full-Stack-Assignment/README.md

 #  Todo Summary Assistant – React + Node.js + Ollama + Slack + MongoDB

-This is a Todo List app that helps you keep track of your tasks.
-After you add or update your to-dos, the app uses a small built-in AI (called gemma:2b from Ollama) to create a short summary of your tasks.
-Then, it automatically sends that summary to a Slack channel using a simple connection called a webhook—so your team always knows what’s going on.
+<pre> ``` This is a Todo List app that helps you keep track of your tasks.
+After you add or update your to-dos, the app uses a small built-in AI (called `gemma:2b` from Ollama) to create a short summary of your tasks.
+Then, it automatically sends that summary to a Slack channel using a simple connection called a webhook—so your team always knows what’s going on. ``` </pre>
 ---

 ##  Features